zk1tty/rebrowse-app/README.md

 ## About Rebrowse

-Rebrowse is a powerful tool that allows you to record, automate, and share your AI workflows in one shot.
-It enables you to convert screen recordings into cross-app workflows, making it easier to document and reproduce complex AI interactions.
+Rebrowse is a convertoin tool from screen recording to workflow agents.

 Key features of Rebrowse:
 - Record your screen once and automate the workflow forever
 - Transform recordings into shareable workflow agents
 - Support for cross-application workflows
 - Easy sharing and collaboration

+Check out Showcases from [rebrowse.me](https://rebrowse.me)

 ## Watch Demo